 The bottom line

 While we wish this was the holy grail of keeping your KP in check, everyone’s KP (and their body in general!) is so different.
-So, you may have to try a few different remedies to find one that works the best for you.
+So, you may have to try a few different products to find one that works the best for you.
 Just know you may not completely rid yourself of KP, as doctors often find it difficult to treat.
 This is a lifelong condition that can calm down and flare up under certain circumstances, such as puberty or stress.
 Like anything, clearing up KP takes time, so just be patient and consistent with your skincare routine and habits!